Courses

 Fechas Siguientes:

-Connections Matter (4 hour session)
+Connections Matter

 CEUs: This training is approved by KDHE for child care licensing hours.
 BSRB approved.

-Connections Matter (2 – 2 hour sessions)
+Connections Matter (2 hour session)

 Upcoming Dates: